abhi3700/toe_contracts/toeridetaxi/README.md

 ## TODO
 - [ ] addrating action
 - [ ] increase `rides_limit` when a ride is finished & the corresponding pay_mode is `crypto`
+- [ ] add a field 'Market rate' from fiat to crypto at the time of 'request_ride'